TrangNgyn/Uni-Assignments/Java Projects/RTandART-master/README.md

 Below these options lies the results panels, with the top panel (D) being for Random Testing, and the Bottom (E) for ART.
 Within each Results Panel, the number of Test Cases and the number of Errors detected (F) is displayed, and the Error log (G) provides details on any errors detected.

 ## Running a Test
-### Steps Before Using Testing Functionality
+### Prerequisite
-When conducting a test, you must first create a java class named Test.java, that includes the mainline of your program.
+When conducting a test, you must first create an executable file for your program (.jar file).
-This step exists to make it explicit to the software what you are planning to test.

 You must also override the toString() method in each of the classes that will be used for testing to return each variable in order from top to bottom separated by a space.
-This is done to pass the object variables as arguments to the Test main. (see below for example)
+This is done so that when the error is detected, a message will apppear containing the values of the objects that are producing the error in a human-readable format.

-Choosing your class under test (incl.
-Choosing its constructor) From the Manual Testing screen, select the first button in the Testing Panel to bring up a file selector.
+### Choosing your class under test (incl.
+Choosing its constructor)
+From the Manual Testing screen, select the first button in the Testing Panel to bring up a file selector.
 Here, navigate to and select the desired subdirectory.

 From here, the program will read all of the classes associated with the program, which will appear in the first drop-down menu.
 Select the class you want to test.